Data Pipeline

 Data quality is achieved through the use of expectations and corresponding actions, which can drop, quarantine, or even halt pipelines if invalid data is detected before it reaches the output.

-The entire pipeline definition is serializable, ensuring portability for deployment on remote compute environments.
+Because a pipeline definition is entirely serializable, it can be declared as Python code or as a YAML file.
+The latter provides the required portability for deployment on remote compute environments.
 This makes Laktory ideal for a DataOps approach using infrastructure-as-code principles.

 Here is an example of a pipeline declaration: